elixir-lang/elixir/ROADMAP.md

 * Extend guards support in methods
 * Add guards in functions and allow functions to have several clauses
 * Add alias\_method, remove\_method and undef\_method
-* Allow public and private as decorators
+* Allow public, private and async as decorators

 ### Namespaces and Refinements